M5ez/M5ez/README.md

 **`ezMenu yourMenu`**

 If you issue on of these statements, you are creating an instance of the ezMenu object called "yourMenu".
 This will allow you to reference it when you start adding items to it, change various properties of it.
-Eventually your code will run the menu, which means it will display on the screen. "yourMenu" should offcourse be replaced by any name of your choice, but we'll use it in this text to show all the functions that apply to menus.
+Eventually your code will run the menu, which means it will display on the screen. "yourMenu" should off course be replaced by any name of your choice, but we'll use it in this text to show all the functions that apply to menus.
 These functions should be called with the name of the menu followed by a dot in front of them, as they are "member functions" of the ezMenu object.

 ```
 bool addItem(String nameAndCaption,
 	void (*simpleFunction)() = NULL,
 	bool (*advancedFunction)(ezMenu* callingMenu) = NULL,
 	void (*drawFunction)(ezMenu* callingMenu, int16_t x, int16_t y, int16_t w, int16_t h) = NULL)
 ```

 ```
 bool addItem(const char *image, String nameAndCaption,
 	void (*simpleFunction)() = NULL,
 	bool (*advancedFunction)(ezMenu* callingMenu) = NULL,
 	void (*drawFunction)(ezMenu* callingMenu, int16_t x, int16_t y, int16_t w, int16_t h) = NULL)
 ```

 ```
 bool addItem(fs::FS &fs, String path, String nameAndCaption,
 	void (*simpleFunction)() = NULL,
 	bool (*advancedFunction)(ezMenu* callingMenu) = NULL,
 	void (*drawFunction)(ezMenu* callingMenu, int16_t x, int16_t y, int16_t w, int16_t h) = NULL)
 ```

 Adds items to a menu.
 The first form adds a text only item, the second and third forms make image menus.
 You can either supply a pointer to the image which is encoded as a byte array in a special .h file that you should have included, or a file system reference and a path for a file stored on SD of SPIFFS.

 In the latter case your sketch must do either `#include <SPIFFS.h>` and `SPIFFS.begin()` or `#include <SD.h>' and 'SD.begin()`, and provide both the SD or SPIFFS object reference as well as the path to the file.
 The "ImagesSPIFFSorSD" example shows how to use this feature.
 Images from program flash, SPIFFS and SD-card can be freely mixed in the same menu.